 By Achilleas Eleftheriou - Technical Manager

+IBSCY LTD is a silver FortiNet Partner with vast experience on Fortigate configurations.
+With several installations of Fortigate in Cyprus, our engineers are certified from Fortinet to implement any solution of Fortinet products and services.
 A FortiGate HA cluster consists of two to four FortiGate’s configured for HA operation.
 Each FortiGate in a cluster is called a cluster unit.
 All cluster units must be the same FortiGate model with the same FortiOS firmware build installed.
 All cluster units must also have the same hardware configuration (for example, the same number of hard disks and so on) and be running in the same operating mode (NAT mode or transparent mode).

 Good to know: